itchono/aer506-chapter-problems/README.md

 * All of CH2 done
     * Later problems in CH2 (Q13 onwards) are done a lot better, use those for reference (I lay out frames properly)
     * Solutions validated for all Q's
-* CH3: all done and validated except Q[9-10], which are left unfinished for now
+* CH3: all done and validated except Q10, which still needs some work
-* CH4: Working on it
+* All of CH4 done

 ## General Notation
 There are a LOT of pre-superscripts, etc. in this course.